stefan2904/postbin-wrapper/README.md

 # postbin-wrapper

-A very simple wrapper for http://postb.in
+A very simple Python wrapper for http://postb.in 's API.
+So simple it's not even a Python module, sorry.